-eSIM vs Pocket Wi-Fi for Rural Japan: Which Actually Works in the Countryside?
+eSIM vs Pocket Wi-Fi for Rural Japan: Which Works in the Countryside?

 Internet in Tokyo is easy.
 Internet in rural Japan?
 Not always.
 Here’s an honest comparison of eSIM vs pocket Wi-Fi for rural Japan, plus what to expect when signal disappears in the countryside.